CrossmodalGroup/HREM/README.md

 # HREM

-Learning Semantic Relationship among Instances for Image-Text Matching, CVPR, 2023
+Official Pytorch Implementation of Our CVPR2023 Paper: Learning Semantic Relationship among Instances for Image-Text Matching

+Codes will be released during the conference.